instantOS/instantos.github.io/youtube/installguide.md

 # Installation guide

-This is a noob friendly installation guide intended for people who are new to Linux and installing operating systems.
+This is a noob friendly installation guide intended for people who are new to Linux or installing operating systems.
 If you have already installed any other Linux Distro you can likely skip this guide, but if you're having problems installing, it may still help you.